 What was quite revolutionary for the time was that you could go all the way through town without leaving the highway, but not without stopping.

-“Austin at the time had a railroad across 35,” said Ben Alley Jr. “We were the only city I believe in the country that had railroad stops on a freeway.”
+“Austin at the time had a railroad across 35,” Ben Alley Jr. told KUT before he passed away in 2019.
+“We were the only city I believe in the country that had railroad stops on a freeway.”

 Alley’s dad, Ben “Benny” Alley Sr., was the assistant district engineer at the State Highway Department.
 As it happens, the Highway Department realized that it was quickly running out of capacity on 35.
 Alley Sr., who passed away in 2011, was among those who took the lead on the project to get the Interregional over the railroad and get more cars through Central Austin.

 “They couldn’t build 35 wider because of the easements,” Alley Jr. said.
 “That would cost a fortune.
 They would have had to purchase all the properties on either side of 35.
 Building a three-lane highway on one pillar was an engineering feat.”

 When the path for 35 was initially laid, planners assumed four lanes and 200 feet would be all that would ever be needed.
 That left Alley and the highway department one choice at the time: to go up.